 We're mobilizing young people to redefine real food and build a food system that benefits everyone.

-The Real Food Challenge leverages the power of youth and universities to create a healthy, fair, and green food system.
+Real Food Challenge leverages the power of youth and universities to create a healthy, fair, and green food system.

-To shift $1 billion (20%) of existing university food budgets away from industrial farms and unhealthy food and towards local & community-based, fair, ecologically sound, and humane food sources—what we call Real Food—by 2020.
+Real Food Challenge aims to shift $1 billion (20%) of existing university food budgets away from industrial farms and unhealthy food and towards local & community-based, fair, ecologically sound, and humane food sources—what we call Real Food—by 2020.

 All of our work comes back to six core, guiding principles: